terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-oracle.md

 ### Abstaining from Voting

 A validator may abstain from voting by submitting a non-positive integer for the `ExchangeRate` field in [`MsgExchangeRateVote`](#msgexchangeratevote).
-Doing so will absolve them of any penalties for missing `VotePeriod`s, but also disqualify them from receiving Oracle seigniorage rewards for faithful reporting.
+Doing so will absolve them of any penalties for missing `VotePeriod`s, but also disqualify them from receiving Oracle rewards for faithful reporting.

 ## Message Types